scala/scala3/tastydoc/TreeOpsDoc.md

 # Tasty Reflect Documentation
-This is an attempt at documenting some of the Tasty Reflect API for easier understanding.
+This is an attempt at documenting some of the Tasty Reflect API for an easier understanding.

-Information mostly come from `compiler/src/dotty/tools/dotc/tastyreflect/TreeOpsImpl.scala` and `library/src/scala/tasty/reflect/TreeOps.scala`
+Information mostly come from `compiler/src/dotty/tools/dotc/tastyreflect/TreeOpsImpl.scala`, `library/src/scala/tasty/reflect/TreeOps.scala`, `compiler/src/dotty/tools/dotc/tastyreflect/TypeOrBoundsTreesOpsImpl.scala`

 It follows the structure of `library/src/scala/tasty/reflect/Core.scala`